-The most recent figures show that the number of IoT patent applications in the industry stood at nine in the three months ending December – down from 16 over the same period in 2020.
+The most recent figures show that the number of Iot related patent applications in the industry stood at 23 in the three months ending February – down from 28 over the same period in 2021.

-Figures for patent grants related to IoT followed a different pattern to filings – growing from 11 in the three months ending December 2020 to 16 in the same period in 2021.
+Figures for patent grants related to IoT followed a similar pattern to filings – shrinking from 19 in the three months ending February 2021 to 11 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 IoT is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

 Westinghouse Air Brake Technologies Corp was the top IoT innovator in the railway equipment supply, product and services sector in the latest quarter.
 The company, which has its headquarters in the United States, filed 18 IoT related patents in the three months ending February.
 That was up from 15 over the same period in 2021.

 It was followed by the United States based FedEx Corp with 18 IoT patent applications, the United States based United Parcel Service Inc (15 applications), and the United States based Uber Technologies Inc (15 applications).